llomj/llomj/README.md

-- Hi, I’m @llomj
+- created in Juno for Jupiter notebook
-- I’m currently learning python
+- simple python exercises to practice

 <!---
 llomj/llomj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.